 Why is it written like that?
 Why is it written in such a way that you have to be an academic to read it?

-I’ve read many blog posts and set of documentation written by those that have been to college or university.
+I’m basing this on the experience of reading blog posts and documentation written by those that have been to college or university.

-It raises the question: what’s the point of writing if you re going to write like that?
+It raises the question: what’s the point of writing if you are going to write like that?

 Here are the things I often see in academic writing: